pandoc-scholar/pandoc-scholar/README.md

 Understanding the reason a citations is included in scholarly articles usually requires natural language processing of the article.
 However, navigating the current literature landscape can be improved and by having that information accesible and in a machine-readable form.
-Pandoc scholar supports the CiTO ontology, allowing authors to specify important meta-information on the citation directly while writing the text.
+Pandoc-scholar supports the CiTO ontology, allowing authors to specify important meta-information on the citation directly while writing the text.
 The property is simply prepended to the citation key, separated by a colon: `@<property>:citationKey`.